borh/clomon/README.md

     $ clj -m clomon.main

-You should se log results in the console as well as the specified logfile.
+You should see log results in the console as well as the specified logfile.
 CloMon provides a web based viewer for the results which can be accessed from [localhost:8081/clomon](http://localhost:8081/clomon).

+You can also create an uberjar with:

+    $ clojure -A:depstar

 ### Issues